-Then, tap “Click to Upload,” then “Browse.”
+Then, tap “Click to Upload,” then “Choose Files.”
 Your saved loop or bounce file should be the most recent one in your file browser.
 Just select the file you want, and your video will immediately begin uploading to the Kapwing Studio.

 Step 4: Process & download as a video

 Once your file is done uploading to the Studio, you’re ready to process it.
 Just click “Export Video” in the top right corner of the window.
 Kapwing will automatically work its magic and your live photo will be ready to download as an MP4 video file in no time.
 Once Kapwing is done processing, simply click “Download."

 If you're not signed into a Kapwing account, sign in or sign up using your Google or Facebook account – once you've signed into a Kapwing account, the watermark in the lower right corner will be removed from your final video.